Registration 2018-2019 Season

 Winter Camp (Jan.
 19 – 21/18)

-It was a great weekend for all who attended!
+It was a great weekend for all who attended two night sleepover at the church!
 For outdoor activities on Saturday, we went skating on Hampton Pond in the morning and tobogganing behind the Hampton Community Center in the afternoon.
 For crafts over the weekend the girls made friendship bracelets, a clay Inuksuk, snowflakes from Pearly beads, and hand sewed a mini felt mitten.
 Thanks to Kim’s mom for handling kitchen duties for us!

 At one of our meetings in October, the girls created unique Christmas ornaments, chocolate candies, and gift tags.
 These were used as thank yous to anyone who made a donation to support the Explorers Program during the Hampton United Church Christmas Craft and Bake Sale on Nov.
 4, 2017.